CJPE Circle of Fellows

 Samantha Vinokor-Meinrath, PhD.

-Jewish Education Project, Senior Director of Knowledge, Ideas, and Learning
+Jewish Education Project, Senior Director of Knowledge, Ideas, & Learning

 Shuki Taylor